 S NI U N/A PROF ESSIONALISM WITHIN THE CLINICAL SETTING 1.
-Appearance, in accordance with appropriate medical attirea.
-Student wore the required scrub attire.b.
-Student wore the required shoes.c.
-Student appearance is neat and professional.
-S NI U N/A 2.
+Appearance, in accordance with appropriate medical attire a.
+Student wore the required scrub attire b.
+Student wore the required shoes c.
+Student appearance is neat and professional S NI U N/A 2.
 Attitude a.
 Student was accepting of correction and direction S NI U N/A 3.
 Initiative a.
-Ability to begin or to follow through energetically with a plan or task. b.
+Ability to begin or to follow through energetically with a plan or task b.
 Students should not refuse to perform any reasonable phlebotomy tasks (including venipuncture, dermal puncture, cleaning, stocking, etc.) S NI U N/A 4.
-S NI U N/A 5.
+Knowledge of Ethical Behavior a.
+In accordance with the rules or standards for right conduct or practice, especially the standards of the phlebotomy profession b.
+Demonstrates respect for diversity in the workplace S NI U N/A 5.
 Concern for patient confidentiality a.
 Agreement between a healthcare provider and a patient that all information related by the patient is to be held in the strictest of confidence, unless it is illegal and/or dangerous to society S NI U N/A 6.
 Ability to work as a team member S NI U N/A 7.
-Able to use necessary verbal and non-verbal tools to effectively communicate with Clinical staff. a.
+Able to use necessary verbal and non-verbal tools to effectively communicate with clinical staff a.
 Examples: language, disabilities, etc. S NI U N/A 8.
-Has responsible attendance a.
-In accordance with reasonable employability standards S NI U N/A
+Has responsible attendance S NI U N/A